2022 ARTISTIC PROGRAM

 Sajan Mani, Caste-pital durational performance 9.30 hours, “Specters of Communism.
 A Festival on the Revolutionary Century" conceptualized by Okwui Enwezor, Haus der Kunst, Munich, Germany, 2017 l Curator: Raqs Media Collective.
 Image courtesy of Marion Vogel, courtesy artist and Haus der Kunst.

 Two artists, one shared history.
-Showcasing a six-month collaboration between Berlin-based artist Sajan Main and Sydney-based artist Kirtika Kain, Earth 200 CE presents their shared experience of being Dalit, through vastly different mediums.
+Showcasing a six-month collaboration between Berlin-based artist Sajan Mani and Sydney-based artist Kirtika Kain, Earth 200 CE presents their shared experience of being Dalit, through vastly different mediums.
 Mani’s intersectional practice utilises durational performance, video and painting to explore the marginalised body, and its relationship to migration, colonial history and ecology.
 Kain’s materially rich practice foregrounds screen printing and sculpture to envisage artefacts from an ancient Dalit material culture.
 Both artists work from archives to embolden a contemporary Dalit voice, reimagining and celebrating a history that has been derided and cloaked in invisibility, stigma and subjugation.

 Kirtka Kain is represented by Roslyn Oxley9 Gallery